luizasabreu/flask_graphs_challenge/README.md

 >
 > <cite>https://medium.com/codex/how-does-dijkstras-algorithm-work-easy-explanation-in-less-than-5-minutes-e27f46795c18</cite>

-Comparing it with other algorithms for the same objective, like the Floyd-Warshall algorithm, the Dijkstra has a time complexity of O(n^2) in the worst case, while it's counterpart has time complexity of O(n^3).
+Comparing it with other algorithms for the same objective, like the Floyd-Warshall algorithm, the Dijkstra has a time complexity of O(n^2) in the worst case, while its counterpart has a time complexity of O(n^3).

 ---